-UK plc has a major skills shortage.
-Engineering UK’s 2020 report on educational pathways into engineering showed there is a widespread lack of understanding about engineering with 47 per cent of teenagers between the ages of 11 and 19 saying they know very little about what engineers do.
+UK plc has a major skills shortage and yet Engineering UK’s 2020 report on educational pathways into engineering showed there is a widespread lack of understanding about engineering with 47 per cent of teenagers between the ages of 11 and 19 saying they know very little about what engineers do.
 There is a current lack of presence in the curriculum in England and Wales, a problem if we are to close the skills gap and support the recruitment of more engineers.
-It is estimated that there is an annual shortage of 20,000 skilled engineers, while other estimates range between 25,000 and 60,000.
-Given that engineering contributes 26 per cent of UK GDP nationally, this is a significant problem.
+It is estimated that there is an annual shortage of between 25,000 and 60,000 skilled engineers.
+Given that engineering contributes 26 per cent of UK GDP nationally, this is a significant concern.
 More than 60 per cent of engineering employers say that a failure to recruit skilled staff is a barrier to business.

-As Headmistress of an all-girls’ boarding school, this is something I care passionately about.
-I want to make sure that our pupils explore STEM subjects fully and realise that STEM is creative and compelling, and can be a superb career path.
+As Headmistress of an all-girls’ boarding school, I care about this passionately.
+I want to make sure our pupils explore STEAM subjects fully and realise STEAM is creative and compelling, and can be a superb career path.
 Women such as Roma Agrawal, one of the structural engineers who built The Shard, bear witness to these creative possibilities.
-I am pleased to say that we have more girls studying STEM subjects at A level, and more girls going on to read STEM subjects at university but they are doing so with a background in the Arts as well.
+I am pleased to say we have more girls than ever studying STEM subjects at A level, and more girls going on to read STEM subjects at university but they are doing so with a background in the Arts as well.
 For example, they are combining a study of physics and further maths with art or design technology, or biology and chemistry with psychology and music.
-Engineering, mechanical engineering, biochemical engineering, aviation engineering, mathematical science, computer science and architecture are all choices that recent leavers have made.
-Nationally numbers are picking up in the independent sector, and the Government has launched an initiative to increase girls’ engagement in the maintained schools’ sector.
+Engineering, mechanical engineering, biochemical engineering, aviation engineering, mathematical science, computer science and architecture are some of the choices recent leavers have made.
+Nationally numbers are picking up in the independent sector, and the Government has launched an initiative to increase girls’ engagement in the maintained schools sector.

 It could be argued that in a girls’ school, switching pupils on to STEM subjects is easier because there is no gender stereotyping, and science is not seen as the preserve of men.
-Younger girls see the older ones as STEM subject mentors, setting up STEM-related clubs and societies, and participating in national STEM challenges and olympiads.
+Younger girls see the older ones as STEM subject mentors, setting up STEM-related clubs and societies, and participating in the national STEM challenges and Olympiads.
 All of this creates a ‘can-do’ attitude towards the sciences, but there is more to it than that.
 They are not seen in isolation but as part of a wider body of knowledge.

-The key I believe is to start girls young, to teach creatively and to ensure that there are plentiful enrichment opportunities where girls get to apply their knowledge in ‘real-world’ situations.
-So, for example, we have recently been inspired about artificial intelligence (AI) by a young alumna who is running her own highly successful consultancy in this sector.
-She ran workshops with our GCSE and A level Computing students, did a talk for Prep girls and then a talk for STEM, Business and Economics students interested in entrepreneurship.
-Young Enterprise is another platform for our budding STEM students and entrepreneurs of the future, who are required to design a product and packaging, create a business plan and bring their product ‘to market’.
+The key I believe is to start girls young, to teach creatively and ensure there are plentiful enrichment opportunities where girls get to apply their knowledge in ‘real-world’ situations.
+So, for example, we have been inspired about artificial intelligence (AI) by a young alumna who is running her own highly successful consultancy in this sector.
+She ran workshops with our GCSE and A-level computing students, did a talk for prep girls and then a talk for STEAM, business and economics students interested in entrepreneurship.
+Young Enterprise is another platform for our budding STEAM students and entrepreneurs of the future, who are required to design a product and packaging, create a business plan and bring their product ‘to market’.

 Ideas like these provide excellent platforms for building pupils’ self-confidence and know-how through hands-on applications.
 Although guided by teachers and professional mentors, the idea is to give pupils the independence to work things out for themselves.

-Girls should not feel put off by the fact that the STEM careers landscape is so sparsely populated by women.
-We use appropriate alumnae as STEM ambassadors and evidence of where a STEM career can take you.
-Most recently alumna Professor Ursula Martin, a mathematician and computer scientist from Oxford University, came in to talk to the girls about her career in academia: she was the first female professor in any discipline at the University of St Andrews since its founding in the fifteenth century.
-Another alumna, a neuroscientist at Imperial College, London, came back to school to champion STEM degrees and careers; and several scientists, architects, network engineers and management accountants attended our recent careers fair.
-This kind of insight into what a STEM career involves is hard for teachers to replicate.
+Girls should not feel put off by the fact that the STEAM careers landscape is so sparsely populated by women.
+We use appropriate alumnae as STEAM ambassadors and evidence of where a STEAM career can take you.
+For example, alumna Professor Ursula Martin, a mathematician and computer scientist from Oxford University, came to talk to the girls about her career in academia: she was the first female professor in any discipline at the University of St Andrews since its founding in the fifteenth century.
+Another alumna, a neuroscientist at Imperial College, London, came to champion STEAM degrees and careers; and several scientists, architects, and engineers attended our past careers fairs.
+This kind of insight into what a STEAM career involves is hard for teachers to replicate.

 I firmly believe that, even in my generation, we will witness a sea change in the number of women opting for a life in STEM and this is because it will have been supported by STEAM studies at school.
 This is great news: having more of the best minds in the sector will ultimately benefit us all.

 Subscribe / latest articles and news from our schools